wasiejen/Free-Snap-Tap/README.md

 ## Easy Usage

-- Start via free_snap_tap.exe and a Command Window will open with further explanations.
-(Tap Groupings are active for a+d and w+s)
+- Start via free_snap_tap_txtgui.exe and a Command Line Interface will open with further explanations.
-- If you want to configure the Tap Grouping you have to see "Installation to Edit Tap Groupings".
+- Nothing more to do - Tap Groups can be defined via CLI.
 - Have fun. :-)

+## Configuration
+Tap Groupings are a set of keys that are observed and the output of each group is seperately handled.
+Activtaion of a key is mutually exclusive to all others - so there will always be only one activated key.

+You can define Tap Groupings via Command Line, via tap_groups.txt or in the Python file under the # Tap Groups section.

 ## Controls

 - **Toggle Pause:** Press the DELETE key to pause or resume the program.
 - **Stop Execution:** Press the END key to stop the program.

-## Requirements
+## Requirements if you want to use the py file direcly

 - Python 3.6 or higher
 - `pynput` library